dapphub/dapple/doc/install_publish.md

 ### DapphubDb

-Dapple is capable of installing packages from a central on chain registry and publish packages to the registry.
+Dapple is capable of interacting (installing and publishing packages) with an on chain package registry.
 Ipfs is used as a storage and data transfear layer.
 A dapple package is content addressed by an ipfs hash.
+The hash is stored along with the package name and version on the ethereum chain.
-In order for this to work the user must have a working chain connection specified in his `~/.dapplerc` as well as a running ipfs daemon also specified correctly in the dapplerc.
+In order for this to work the user must have a working chain and ipfs connection specified in his `~/.dapplerc`.

 #### installing

-Once can use the commandline interface to isntall a package from the registry:
+The commandline command to isntall a package from the registry is:

 `dapple install [--save] [options] [<package> <url-or-version>]`

-e.g. `dapple install dappsys 1.0.0 --save -e morden`
+E.g. `dapple install dappsys 1.0.0 --save -e morden`

 This will install dappsys package at version 1.0.0 from the registry which is deployed to morden chain and save this dependecy to the local dappfile, which